forlilab/Ringtail/README.md

 Ringtail reads collections of Docking Log File (DLG) from virtual screenings performed with [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU) or PDBQT results from [AutoDock-Vina](https://github.com/ccsb-scripps/AutoDock-Vina), and deposits them into a SQLite database.
-It then allows for the filtering of results with numerous pre-defined options, generation of a simple result scatterplot, export of molecule SDFs, and export of CSVs of result data.
+It then allows for the filtering of results with numerous pre-defined options including export of molecule SDFs, export of fields of choice to a CSV format, and exporting smaller, filtered databases that are convenient to share with co-workers.
 Parsing of output files from docking is parallelized across the user's CPU.

 The publication describing the design, implementation, and features of Ringtail may be found in the JCIM paper: